bodensjc/ddecay/README.md

 Analysis files:
  * **Useful**
    * [`FinalCutsNew.C/h`](https://github.com/bodensjc/ddecay/blob/main/FinalCutsNew.C): Update to FinalCuts.
 This is the most important analysis file - it makes plots with full spectrum fitting.
-This MakeSelector is different in that it is tuned for a slightly different data set (combined_cut-5-21.root).
+This MakeSelector is different in that it is tuned for a slightly different data set (combined_cut-may-2021.root) than the original `FinalCuts.C`.
 Has many options at start of file to customize fit on the fly.
    * [`massDiffComp.C`](https://github.com/bodensjc/ddecay/blob/main/massDiffComp.C): makes a comparison plot of this new measurement and older measurements (LHCb, BABAR, CLEO, PDG).
  * **Old**
    * [`FinalCuts.C/h`](https://github.com/bodensjc/ddecay/blob/main/FinalCuts.C): First iteration of final analysis.
 Made plots with full spectrum fitting.
 Works with older data set (combined_cut.root).